mfbx9da4/mfbx9da4.github.io/_drafts/ideas-for-programs.md

 - Template duolingo type interface for any type of game to learn anything by example. language, coding, cooking, sing, draw, play guitar, rhythm, dance, drive, garden, meditate, read fast, read music, touch type, neuroscience.
 Allow anyone to create the game.
 - Make 404 page of [lost surfer in the snow](http://www.enthuzed.com/wp-content/uploads/2012/03/cold_winter_surf_enthuzed.jpg), make it into a helicopter-like game (space bar to jump waves)
 - Make an open source free easyquarto
-- A mean.io but with customizable things: e.g file upload, lightbox, bootstrap, google oauth, fb oauth
+- A mean.io but with customizable things: e.g file upload, lightbox, bootstrap, google oauth, fb oauth (the problem is mean will change...)
+- A better note taking app which:
+    - Synchronizes across phone, desktop, web
+    - Is just plain text.
+Can be edited anywhere.
+    - Can use markdown
+    - How to support pasting images?

 ### Location tracker with phone gap
 - Tracks location, to give heat map